Little Driffield

-Little Driffield is a small village in the East Riding of Yorkshire, England.
+Little Driffield is a small village in the civil parish of Driffield, in the East Riding of Yorkshire, England.
 It is situated on the western outskirts of Great Driffield, to the west of the A614 road and south of the A166 road.
-Little Driffield forms part of the civil parish of Driffield.

 History

+The name Driffield probably derives from the Old English drīffeld meaning 'stubbly field'.
+Another suggestion is that it derives from dritfeld meaning 'dirty field'.

 The village once had a large pond and green.
 The pond was reduced to about half its size when Brendan Green was built in the 1960s.
 The majority of the green is now walled in and privately owned, belonging to one of the most prominent houses in the village – Springfield House, (now Church House) which lost its iron railings, together with those from the churchyard, to help the war effort.
 A chapel built in 1878 was demolished recently and replaced by a house.
 The village school was demolished about 40 years ago.

 Horsefair Lane was for many years the home and factory of clothing manufacturers, Dewhirst's.
 The factory later became Arcadia Clothing which closed some years ago.
 The site is now occupied by an industrial unit and 6 new houses.
 The last horse fair was held in 1918.

 The A166 previously ran through the village until the construction of the town bypass (part of the A614), about 1982.
 Through traffic runs to the nearby Kelleythorpe Industrial Estate about half a mile south.

+Little Driffield was formerly a township and chapelry in the parish of Driffield, in 1866 Little Driffield became a civil parish, on 25 March 1885 the parish was abolished to form "Emswell with Little Driffield", part also went to Great Driffield.
+In 1881 the parish had a population of 218.